All you need to know about ViDA

 Necessity of data reconciliation of order and payment:

-- the reconciliation of order and payment data in order to determine the correct tax base.
+- the reconciliation of order and payment data to determine the correct tax base.

 - electronic invoices for your merchants’ B2B transactions (intra-Community supplies),